All Episodes

 No, thanks.

-You're gonna kidnap me, you're gonna pull me in here unjustly.
+You're going to pull me in here unjustly.

-Well, I'm gonna hold you accountable, and because at least I have the you know luxury of an internet presence, I'm gonna shine a spotlight on your bullshit until you realize that you're in the wrong and you let me go.
+And because at least I have the, you know, luxury of an internet presence, I'm going to shine a spotlight on your bullshit until you realize that you're in the wrong and you let me go.

-And it took them 12 days, but they dropped the charges and they actually paid for my towing and inbound for my truck, and I got it back for free.
+And it took them 12 days, but they dropped the charges and they actually paid for my towing an inbound for my truck and I got it back for free.

-So I'm and I'm on, I'm in the process of getting my mushrooms back and suing everybody involved.
+So I'm in the process of getting my mushrooms back and suing everybody involved.

 So rather than confrontational civil disobedience, you know, is it civil disobedience to collect your own rainwater?

-So like I've I live in an unincorporated part of Yavapai County in the mountains of Arizona.
+So like I live in an unincorporated part of Yavapai County in the mountains of Arizona.

-And I was like, I'm not gonna play that game.
+And I was like, I'm not going to play that game.

 And I got them to back off.

-Um, and because other people saw my example, there was another round of confrontation with the Avapai County zoning, and it got to the point where county supervisor had a hold of the town hall in Pauldon, where head of county zoning said, Well, we're just we're going to a complaint only enforcement policy from now on.
+And it got to the point where the county supervisor had to hold a town hall in Pauldon, where head of county zoning said, well, we're just going to a complaint-only enforcement policy from now on.

 Did she complain?